Cancer Treatment and Women’s Fertility – How Surrogacy Can Help You?

 - Usually for other types of cancer that can affect the female reproductive system.

 An oophorectomy is the surgical removal of a woman’s ovaries.
 It can take place together with a hysterectomy.
-Ovaries are the part of a female reproductive system that produces and releases the eggs.
+Ovaries are the part of a female reproductive system that produces and releases eggs.
 Hence, women cannot conceive without them.
 For women living with cancer, an oophorectomy is carried out for ovarian cancer as well as for other cancers that impact the female reproductive system.
-If it’s highly unlikely that the cancer will recur, the surgery may try to leave one ovary to protect the eggs.
+If it’s highly unlikely that cancer will recur, the surgery may try to leave one ovary to protect the eggs.
 This might still enable the woman to get pregnant.
 Saving at least one of the ovaries can preserve the hormones that help prevent symptoms of menopause, such as vaginal dryness and hot flashes.
 If achieving pregnancy by natural means is not possible, then you can always consult our surrogacy agency in San Diego, CA to learn your family building options through the gestational surrogacy process.

 A trachelectomy is a surgical operation that doctors perform to remove the cervix (lowest region of the womb).
 Since this procedure does not involve the removal of the uterus, a woman can still carry a pregnancy after the surgery.